learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 # 0.98
 ```

-Wow, 0.98, thats very close to one.
-So that means height and weight are like TOTALLY dependent on each other.
-Well, only for this particular sample.
-And there is a takeaway in this. sample size plays a major rule in determining the nature of a variable and its relationship with other variables. the set of 20 records we have seem to correlate highly, but this might be different for a different set of samples.
-We shall talk about how to further test such a finding to either reject it , or confirm it as a FACT.
+A correlation of .98, that's very close to 1!
+That means that there is clearlt a strong relationship between height and weight.
+At least, for this particular sample!
+And there is a takeaway in this. sample size plays a major rule in determining the nature of a variable and its relationship with other variables.
+The set of 20 records we have seem to correlate highly, but if you look at 20 other people, you'll see that this result will be different.
+The correlation here will depend on the _sample_, and you'll see that this will differ more clearly when working with smaller samples.

-As a last check , let's use pandas `dataframe.corr()` method to see how that works.
+As a last check , let's use pandas `DataFrame.corr()` method to see how that works.

 ```python